agile-ts/documentation/docs/main/Installation.md

 To make your start as easy as possible, we have prepared some quick start guides.
 You can follow these to get AgileTs up and running without wasting any time.
-Below you find _Quick Start Guides_ for the already supported UI-Frameworks.
+Below you find _Quick Start Guides_ for already supported UI-Frameworks.

 - [React / React-Native](../quick_start/React.md)
 - [Vue](../quick_start/Vue.md)
 - Angular (coming soon)

-### 🗂 Packages
+### 📁 Packages

 Separate installation guides for single AgileTs packages.